junxit/us-congress-bills-114/bill.md

   >       - **(III)** reflecting the needs of State, local, and tribal governments, commercial interests, and other users and beneficiaries of the System and other requirements specified under this subtitle and the System Plan;
   >     - **(iv)** identifies—
   >       - **(I)** gaps in observation coverage needs for capital improvements of Federal assets and non-Federal assets of the System; and
-  >       - **(II)** other recommendations to assist in the development of the annual and long-term plans prepared pursuant to paragraph (2)(B)(i) and transmit such information to the Interagency Ocean Observation Committee via the Program Office established under paragraph (3)(C)(i);
+  >       - **(II)** other recommendations to assist in the development of the annual and long-term plans prepared pursuant to paragraph (2)(B)(i) and transmits such information to the Interagency Ocean Observation Committee via the Program Office established under paragraph (3)(C)(i);
   >     - **(v)** develops and operates under a strategic operational plan that will ensure the efficient and effective administration of programs and assets to support daily data observations for integration into the System, pursuant to the standards approved by the Council;
   >     - **(vi)** works cooperatively with governmental and nongovernmental entities at all levels to identify and provide information products of the System for multiple users within the service area of the regional coastal observing system; and
   >     - **(vii)** complies with all financial oversight requirements established by the Administrator, including requirements relating to audits.
   >   - **(B)** *Participation* For the purposes of this title, employees of Federal agencies are permitted to be members of the governing body for the Regional Coastal Observing Systems and may participate in the functions of the regional information coordination entities.

 - **(c)** *System advisory committee* Section 12304(d) of the Integrated Coastal and Ocean Observation System Act of 2009 (33 U.S.C.
 3603(d)) is amended—
-  - **(1)** in paragraph (1), by striking “or the Interagency Ocean Observing Observation Committee.” and inserting “the Council under this subtitle”; and
+  - **(1)** in paragraph (1), by striking “or the Interagency Ocean Observing Observation Committee.” and inserting “or the Council under this subtitle”; and
   - **(2)** in paragraph (2)—
-    - **(A)** in subparagraph (A), by inserting “data sharing,” after “data management”;
+    - **(A)** in subparagraph (A), by inserting “, data sharing,” after “data management”;
-    - **(B)** in subparagraph (C), by striking “and” at the end;
+    - **(B)** in subparagraph (C), by striking “and” at the end; and
     - **(C)** by striking subparagraph (D) and inserting the following:
       > - **(D)** additional priorities, including—
       >   - **(i)** a national surface current mapping network designed to improve fine scale sea surface mapping using high frequency radar technology and other emerging technologies to address national priorities, including Coast Guard search and rescue operation planning and harmful algal bloom forecasting and detection that—
-      >     - **(I)** is comprised of existing high-frequency radar and other sea surface current mapping infrastructure operated by regional associations;
+      >     - **(I)** is comprised of existing high frequency radar and other sea surface current mapping infrastructure operated by regional associations;
-      >     - **(II)** incorporates new high-frequency radar assets or other fine scale sea surface mapping technology assets, and other assets needed to fill gaps in coverage on United States coastlines; and
+      >     - **(II)** incorporates new high frequency radar assets or other fine scale sea surface mapping technology assets, and other assets needed to fill gaps in coverage on United States coastlines; and
       >     - **(III)** follows a deployment plan that prioritizes closing gaps in high frequency radar infrastructure in the United States, starting with areas demonstrating significant sea surface current data needs, especially in areas where additional data will improve Coast Guard search and rescue models;
       >   - **(ii)** fleet acquisition for autonomous underwater and surface vehicles for deployment and data integration to fulfill the purposes of the Act;
-      >   - **(iii)** an integrative survey program for application of manned and unmanned vehicles to the real-time or near real-time collection and transmission of seafloor, water column, and sea surface data on biology, chemistry, geology, physics and hydrography;
+      >   - **(iii)** an integrative survey program for application of manned and unmanned vehicles to the real-time or near real-time collection and transmission of seafloor, water column, and sea surface data on biology, chemistry, geology, physics, and hydrography;
       >   - **(iv)** remote sensing and data assimilation to develop new analytical methodologies to assimilate data from the Integrated Ocean Observing System into hydrodynamic models;
-      >   - **(v)** integrated, multi-State monitoring to assess sources, movement and fate of sediments in coastal regions; and
+      >   - **(v)** integrated, multistate monitoring to assess sources, movement and fate of sediments in coastal regions;
-      >   - **(vi)** a multi-region marine sound monitoring system to be—
+      >   - **(vi)** a multiregion marine sound monitoring system to be—
-      >     - **(I)** planned in consultation with the International Ocean Observing Committee, the National Oceanic and Atmospheric Administration, and academic research institutions; and
+      >     - **(I)** planned in consultation with the International Ocean Observing Committee, the National Oceanic and Atmospheric Administration, the Department of the Navy, and academic research institutions; and
-      >     - **(II)** developed, installed, and operated in coordination with the National Oceanic and Atmospheric Administration and academic research institutions; and
+      >     - **(II)** developed, installed, and operated in coordination with the National Oceanic and Atmospheric Administration, the Department of the Navy, and academic research institutions; and
       > - **(E)** any other purpose identified by the Administrator or the Council.

-    - **(D)** in paragraph (3)(B), by inserting “The Secretary has the ability to stagger the terms of the System advisory committee members.” before “Members”; and
+    - **(D)** in paragraph (3)(B), by inserting “The Administrator has the ability to stagger the terms of the System advisory committee members.” before “Members”; and
     - **(E)** in paragraph (4)—
       - **(i)** in subparagraph (A), by striking “and the Interagency Ocean Observing Committee”; and
       - **(ii)** in subparagraph (C), by striking “Observing” and inserting “Observation”.
 - **(d)** *Civil liability* Section 12304(e) of the Integrated Coastal and Ocean Observation System Act of 2009 (33 U.S.C.
 3603(e)) is amended—
-  - **(1)** by striking “information coordination entity” and inserting “coastal observation system”; and
+  - **(1)** by striking “information coordination entity” and inserting “coastal observing system”; and
-  - **(2)** by striking “non-Federal asset or regional information coordination entity” and inserting “Regional Coastal Observing System,”.
+  - **(2)** by striking “non-Federal asset or regional information coordination entity,” and inserting “Regional Coastal Observing System,”.

 ## § 5.
 Interagency financing and agreements